BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Method

-To address the limitations of \textit{Capacity Trade-off in Optimization} and \textit{Artifact Distribution Misalignment} discussed in \Cref{sec:limitations}, BackPlay treats the finetuned DLM as a frozen feature backbone and appends a Plug-in lightweight correction head to identify the generation errors.
+Motivated by the design considerations in \Cref{sec:limitations}---preserving a deployed generator and training the head on a fixed error source---BackPlay treats the finetuned DLM as a frozen feature backbone and appends an auxiliary correction head $\phi$, trained without any backbone or adapter modification, to predict the correctness of currently visible tokens.

-Given that DLM parameters $\theta^*$ have already undergone sufficient Supervised Fine-Tuning (SFT), we freeze $\theta^*$ to preserve the integrity of its generative priors, and introduce a correction head $\phi$ implemented as a shallow Transformer.
-To leverage the rich contextual representations already captured by $\theta^*$, the head $\phi$ operates on the hidden states from the penultimate layer.
-Formally, let $L$ denote the total number of layers in the frozen DLM.
-The correction function $\mathbf{g}_{\theta^{*}, \phi}$ is defined as:
+Given a finetuned DLM with frozen parameters $\theta^*$, we introduce a shallow Transformer correction head $\phi$ that operates on the penultimate-layer hidden states.
+Let $N_L$ denote the number of layers in the frozen DLM.
+The correction head is defined as:

-where $\mathbf{h}^{L-1}$ represents the hidden states extracted during the forward pass of $p_{\theta^*}(\mathbf{x}_{0} | \mathbf{z}_{t})$.
-This design ensures that the correction head functions as a non-intrusive probe, utilizing high-level semantic features already computed by the backbone to identify misalignments.

-We utilize the frozen weights $\theta^*$ to generate artifact-containing training samples $\mathbf{z}_t$ via Look-back Correction (detailed in Section~\ref{sec:FCA}).
-Correction head $\phi$ is optimized using a Binary Cross-Entropy (BCE) loss: